hanatos/vkdt/readme.md

 git submodule init
 git submodule update
 ```
-to grab the dependencies in the ext/ folder. you should then
+to grab the dependencies in the `ext/` folder. you should then be able to
-be able to simply run 'make' from the bin/ folder. for
+simply run 'make' from the bin/ folder. for debug builds (which enable the
-debug builds (which enable the vulkan validation layers), try
+vulkan validation layers, so you need to have them installed), try

 ```
 cd bin/
 make debug -j12
 ```

-please see the 'bin/run.sh' shell scripts for notes on my current
-setup using the vulkan sdk instead of what your system ships, if
-you want to run that.
+simply run `make` without the `debug` for a release build. `make sanitize` is
+supported to switch on the address sanitizer. changes to the compiled used can
+be set in `config.mk`. if you don't have that file yet, copy it from
+`config.mk.example`.

 ## running

-the binaries are currently wired to run from the bin/ directory:
+the binaries are currently wired to run from the `bin/` directory:
 ```
 cd bin/
 ./vkdt -d all /path/to/your/rawfile.raw